 Students may engage in research and use inquiry charts to gather information about a topic from several sources, participate in project-based learning where individual interests are explored with questions used as springboards for collecting data, or work in pairs or groups to use their questioning attitudes to explore, discuss, and produce data in the investigation of problems.
 Learning to use this trait is beneficial no matter your station in life (e.g., student, teacher, homemaker, scientist, businessman, physician, lawyer, government official, baker, computer programmer, mechanic, truck driver, hair stylist).
 The development of an inquisitive mind can heighten awareness of skills, helping you discover better techniques or ways to work, and simply improve your actions in whatever job you undertake.

-The following questions can be asked of students to facilitate focus and application of the trait inquire.
+Ask students the following questions to facilitate focus and application of the trait inquire.
 Feel free to adjust the vocabulary to promote understanding among students.

 - Do you ask questions to explore, extend, and deepen learning?